-Ministers receive all Cabinet and Cabinet committee items in hard copy from the Cabinet Office.
+Ministers receive all Cabinet and Cabinet committee items in hard copy from the Cabinet Office, unless they have opted to use CabDocs.
 Papers should be prepared for a Minister’s attendance at Cabinet or a Cabinet committee by putting the papers in the order of the agenda, with the agenda on top (it is helpful to put the item number in the top right hand corner on the front of each paper).
 Remember to add any previously distributed items or items listed on the agenda as a previous reference.

 Staff from Ministers’ offices who need to contact their Minister while they are in Cabinet should contact the Executive Assistant to the Secretary of the Cabinet in the first instance, or Cabinet Office reception.
 The Cabinet Office will ensure that the messages and documents are taken into the Cabinet room.
 Ministerial staff may not enter the Cabinet room.